-Oil rises on U.S. crude stocks draw, Forties outage supports
+Oil mixed after U.S. crude stocks draw

 While the Forties shutdown has provided a price floor, early gains quickly evaporated in a global market that is still oversupplied and with output rising in the United States.

-"The strength earlier this morning (on Brent) was mainly a reaction to U.S. API data.
-The fact that the market sold off so much after the Forties outage shows that the market struggles to trend higher.
+"The fact that the market sold off so much after the Forties outage shows that the market struggles to trend higher.
 Now, we're basically where we were a month ago," Olivier Jakob of Petromatrix consultancy said.

-After settlement on Tuesday, industry group the American Petroleum Institute said crude stocks in the United States fell by 7.4 million barrels last week.
-That is almost twice the decline of analysts' expectations for a drop of 3.8 million barrels.

-Gasoline stocks rose by 2.3 million barrels, compared with analysts' expectations in a Reuters poll for a 2.5 million-barrel gain.
-Distillate fuels stockpiles, which include diesel and heating oil, rose by 1.5 million barrels, compared with expectations for a 902,000-barrel gain, the API data showed.

-The U.S. government's Energy Information Administration releases its weekly oil report on Wednesday.

-Selling had gained pace on Tuesday after the U.S. Energy Information Administration said in its monthly short-term energy outlook that U.S. crude oil output will rise by 780,000 barrels per day (bpd) to a record-high of 10.02 million bpd in 2018.
+Selling gained pace on Tuesday after the U.S. Energy Information Administration said in its monthly short-term energy outlook that U.S. crude oil output will rise by 780,000 barrels per day (bpd) to a record-high of 10.02 million bpd in 2018.

 United Arab Emirates Energy Minister Suhail al-Mazroui said on Wednesday that it was premature to talk about an exit strategy from the current global supply cut agreement between OPEC and non-OPEC producers.